uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

 An error should be thrown if the the GPG key does not exist.

-### Key import via `spacewalk-repo-sync`

-`spacewalk-repo-sync` must be extended to be able to import the GPG keys configured in `rhnContentSourceGpg`.
-Similarly to Yum repos, the user should be asked for confirmation when importing the keys.

 ### Metadata and signature lookup

 In order to verify integrity of the `Packages.gz` file Uyuni must first lookup the `Release` file and verify its signature.
 This file can be in one of these locations: